davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/gemfire-properties.md

-For example, the SDG `spring.data.gemfire.locators` property maps to the `gemfire.locators` property (`locators` in `gemfire.properties`) from {pivotal-gemfire-name}.
-Likewise, there are a full set of SDG properties that map to the corresponding {pivotal-gemfire-name} properties in the [Appendix](#geode-configuration-metadata-springdata).
+For example, the SDG `spring.data.gemfire.locators` property maps to the `gemfire.locators` property (`locators` in `gemfire.properties`) from VMware GemFire.
+Likewise, there are a full set of SDG properties that map to the corresponding VMware GemFire properties in the [Appendix](#geode-configuration-metadata-springdata).